 - Country Fire Authority

-- Department of Environment, Land, Water and Planning / Forrest Fire Management Victoria
+- Department of Environment, Land, Water and Planning / Forest Fire Management Victoria

+- Department of Transport

+- Emergency Recovery Victoria

 - Parks Victoria

 - West Wimmera Shire Council

-- Department of Transport

 - Victoria Police.

 2.2 ROLE OF THE MUNICIPAL FIRE MANAGEMENT PLANNING COMMITTEE

 The role of the Municipal Fire Management Planning Committee (MFMPC) is to provide a municipal level forum to build and sustain organisational partnerships, generate a common understanding and shared purpose with regard to fire management, and ensure that the plans of individual agencies are linked and complement each other.